-A one-minute technical time-out would be applied by the referee in order to rectify the situation and stop the bleeding before a legal substitution, exceptional substitution or injury time-out would become necessary.
-The technical time-out is not charged to either team.
-The technical time-out may occur only once for the same player in the match.
-Please record on the score sheet under "remarks."

-a) Legal Substitution
+- A one-minute technical time-out would be applied by the referee to rectify the situation and stop the bleeding before a legal substitution, exceptional substitution or recovery time would become necessary. - b.
+The players are to remain on the court while the situation is being rectified - c.
+The technical time-out is not charged to either team - d.
+The technical time-out may occur only once for the same player in the match and is recorded on the scoresheet under remarks - a) Legal Substitution

 If possible, a legal substitution would be used.
 The bleeding player may return to the set once the bleeding has stopped and the wound has been cleaned and covered, providing the return is legal.
-(Rule 8.1)
+(Rule 15.6)

-b) Exceptional Substitution

-If a legal substitution is not possible, then the referee would authorize an exceptional substitution.
+- b) Exceptional Substitution - If a legal substitution is not possible, then the referee would authorize an exceptional substitution.
 The blood-injury player could not return for the remainder of that set.
-The blood-injury player may play in a subsequent set providing the bleeding has stopped and that the wound has been cleaned and covered (Rule 8.2).

-c) Injury Time-Out

-If a bleeding player cannot be substituted, legally or exceptionally, the player is given a threeminute recovery time in order to stop the bleeding and to cover the affected area.
+The blood-injury player may play in a subsequent set providing the bleeding has stopped and that the wound has been cleaned and covered (Rule 15.7). - c) Recovery Time - If a bleeding player cannot be substituted, legally or exceptionally, the player is given a three- minute recovery time in order to stop the bleeding and to cover the affected area.
 This may occur only once for the same player in the match.
 If the bleeding cannot be stopped, his/her team is declared incomplete.

-2. TEAM UNIFORMS
+TEAM UNIFORMS